Hilbert transform, spectral filters and option pricing: Background

 and calculate

 \item Calculate the price

-\end{enumerate} The Spitzer identities give the $z$-transform of the characteristic function, so in order to obtain the price the inverse $z$-transform must be applied.
+\end{enumerate} The Spitzer identities give the $z$-transform of the characteristic function, so the inverse $z$-transform $\mathcal{Z}^{-1}_{q\rightarrow n}[\widetilde{f}(q)]$ must be applied.
 The method used was devised by \cite{Abate1992_2,Abate1992} and approximates the inverse $z$-transform by

-The number of terms in the summation in Eq.~(\ref{eq:AWInvZ}) is determined by the number of monitoring dates.
-However, the Euler acceleration \citep[see e.g.][]{o1997euler} allows one to achieve excellent accuracy with a fixed number of terms in the summation which is independent of the number of dates.
-This is explained in detail in \cite{fusai2015}; the basic idea is to approximate the results by the binomial average, also called the Euler transform, of a smaller number of terms.
-First the partial sums